 Please be advised that we are currently working with our Board of Education to review district policies pertaining to memorials and naming honors on district grounds.
 During this review process, all work pertaining to memorials and naming honors is on hold.
 In the meantime, the district is maintaining existing memorials.
 Once a new process is in place, detailed information will be shared with our community.

 Adobe Acrobat Reader is required to view forms posted below in Adobe Portable Document Format (PDF) and may be downloaded free from the Adobe website.
 Unable to access the forms?
-Please contact Facilities Assistant Anne Murtagh via email ([email protected]) or by calling (845) 680-1015 for assistance.
+Please contact the Facilities Office.

 - Facilities Use Policy 1500